ddupas/podnu/README.md

-# podnu
+# pod.nu
-photo of the day nushell
+# Photo of the day Nushell

 ⚠ Warning, this is a learning project

 It is a continuation of this gist: https://gist.github.com/ddupas/862b7678e317b5cd2b1518e481e0f0f7#file-natpho-nu

-# Todo
+This scripts downloads photos added to the National Geographic Photo of the day and Bing photo of the day.

-- add bing photo
+Are there more good photo of the day sites?
+Let me know.